yunbin03/yunbin03/README.md

 ### About me

 <h1 align="center">Hi 🤗, I'm Yunbin Lee, a developer who codes dreams.</h1>
-<h3 align="center">I am workin with the mission of change the world a better than yesterday.</h3>
+<h3 align="center">I will work with the mission of changing the world to be better than it was yesterday.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=yunbin03&label=Profile%20Views&color=0e75b6&style=flat" alt="yunbin03" /> </p>